MissingDeadlines/iolite/iolite_docs/editor/editor.rst

 The imported scene is attached to a new entity named according to the voxel asset it has been imported from.

-IOLITE PRO Specific Features
+IOLITE PRO specific features
 ============================

 This section is dedicated to the additional features IOLITE PRO provides.

-Disabling the Splash Screen
+Disabling the splash screen
 ---------------------------

 To disable the splash screen, add the following member to your ``app_metadata.json`` file: